airamez/codando-live/SQL/SQL_Overview.md

 |                  Sales |       Elon Musk |
 |                  Sales |      Steve Jobs |

-### LEFT or RIGHT JOIN
+### LEFT, RIGHT and FULL JOIN

 The default behavior of a join command (INNER JOIN) is to return only rows with data from both tables.
 If it is necessary to return data from one of the tables even if there is no foreign key mapping, it is necessary to use LEFT or RIGHT join.
 The table in the ```FROM``` clause is the LEFT one and the table in the ```JOIN``` clause is the RIGHT one.
+The FULL JOIN will return records from both tables including the ones without a relation

 ```sql
 SELECT e.Name as 'Employee Name',